romanf-dev/cpp-data/README.md

 Why use it?
 If you use C++ you need no extra tools to build both your code and its configuration.
 No need to learn new syntax.
-It is easy to add custom data types, much easier than make modifications to binary json or something like this.
+It is easy to add custom data types, much easier than make modifications to binary JSON or something like this.
 Note that while it is somewhat unusual use of the langauge it is still C++, so all of the language features are ready to use.

-- Good: simple extensible cross-platform binary storage
-- Bad: requires at least C++17 to build binary data image
-- Ugly: every linker needs its own script to extract data section from the ELF

 File descriptions
 -----------------